How Many Days in Cinque Terre? What You Need to Know

 3 Days in Cinque Terre or More Itinerary

 By spending 3 days in Cinque Terre, or more, you will have more flexibility and time to slow down and digest the beauty surrounding you.
-With 3 days you can easily do several hikers, go on a boat tour, and thoroughly enjoy each town.
+With 3 days you can easily do several hikes, go on a boat tour, and thoroughly enjoy each town.
 A tentative 3 day in Cinque Itinerary can look like this:

 - 1st Day – Hike the full Cinque Terre coast.
 Spend the day hiking through the luscious coast while taking in the most spectacular views over the towns and the Ligurian sea.
 By hiking, you’ll also be able to walk through the towns.